How to vote in the special election when you don't have an address or are experiencing homelessness

 How do I vote now that I am registered?

 Once you are registered, you can mail back your ballot (no postage required) or take your ballot to any voting center and cast your vote.

 Poll workers cannot discriminate against people experiencing homelessness or prevent them from voting.
 If someone is preventing you from voting, you can ask for the voting center supervisor or call the Secretary of State's voter hotline at (800) 345-VOTE (8683).
 (Para Español (800) 345-VOTA (8682))

 🗳️ Vote-by-mail ballots begin to be sent to all active California registered voters starting Oct.
 8. The last day to register to vote is Oct.
-24. (If voters miss this deadline they can still register and vote in person at any vote center location.)
+23. (If voters miss this deadline they can still register and vote in person at any vote center location.)
 Nov.
-8 is the statewide election day but many vote centers are open prior to election day.
+7 is the election day for special elections in District 4, for Chula Vista City Attorney and Fallbrook Public Utility District and Rainbow Municipal Water District, but many vote centers are open prior to election day.
 Vote center and drop-off locations close at 8 p.m. on election day.

 Not sure who to vote for?
 Find election guides with candidates and measures information in KPBS' Voter Hub.